Azure/azure-cli/doc/local_context_guidelines.md

 ## Local context action

-Local context action is defined as an enum.
+Local context action is defined as an enum type.
 The available values are `GET` and `SET`.

 - **GET**

-Used for retrieving value local context.
+Used for retrieving value from local context.

 - **SET**